 An Eagle Scout board of review shall not be denied or postponed due to unresponsive references.

-1. An Eagle Scout board of review may occur, without special approval, within three months after a Scout’s 18th birthday.
+- An Eagle Scout board of review may occur, without special approval, within three months after a Scout’s 18th birthday.
 If a board of review is to be held three to six months afterward, the local council must preapprove it.
-To initiate approval, the candidate, his parent or guardian, the unit leader, or a unit committee member attaches to the application a statement explaining the delay.
+To initiate approval, the candidate, the candidate’s parent or guardian, the unit leader, or a unit committee member attaches to the application a statement explaining the delay.

 Adverse decisions for Star and Life ranks can be appealed to the local council.
 Should this occur, the National Advancement Program Team is available for advice only.
 Adverse decisions for Tenderfoot, Second Class, and First Class are not appealable.
 The National Council reviews appeals only for the Eagle Scout rank.